Structure tensor Reynolds-averaged Navier-Stokes turbulence models with equivariant neural networks: Methodology

 such that the above definition may also be written as

 \end{define}

 We introduce an example to illustrate the above ideas.
-Let $\b{T}$ be a second-order tensor in three dimensions.
-The nine components of $\b{T}$ belong to a nine-dimensional vector space $V$.
-In the Cartesian basis, these components transform as under a rotation in $\mathrm{O}(3)$ as
+Let $\tens{T}$ be a second-order tensor in three dimensions.
+The nine components of $\tens{T}$ belong to a nine-dimensional vector space $V$.
+In the Cartesian basis, these components transform under a rotation in $\oth$ as

-To see how this action corresponds to a tensor product representation, note that the right-hand side may be written as $(\b{R}\kr\b{R})\vflat(\b{T})$, where $\kr$ denotes the Kronecker product of two matrices, and $\vflat(\b{T})$ denotes the C-style flattening of $\b{T}$.
+To see how this action corresponds to a tensor product representation, note that the right-hand side may be written as $(\tens{R}\kr\tens{R})\vflat\qty(\tens{T})$, where $\kr$ denotes the Kronecker product of two matrices, and $\vflat\qty(\tens{T})$ denotes the C-style flattening of $\tens{T}$ (the serialization of the tensor components such that the last index varies fastest).
 This matrix-vector product is illustrated in Fig.~\ref{fig:decompose-to-irreps}.
-The tensor product representation of two irreducible representations is generally not irreducible, as can be seen in the figure by the fact that $\b{R}\kr\b{R}$ is a dense matrix.
+The tensor product representation of two irreducible representations is generally not irreducible, as can be seen in the figure by the fact that $\tens{R}\kr\tens{R}$ is a dense matrix.

-As $\mathrm{O}(3)$ is a compact group, it can be decomposed as a direct sum of irreducible representations.
-That is, a change-of base exists such that all elements of the representation assume a block-diagonal form, with each block (an instance of $\hat{\b{D}}^{(\ell)}(\b{R})$) operating on an irreducible subspace (a spherical tensor) independently.
-These irreducible subspaces are sometimes called \textit{steerable} vector spaces to reflect the additional structure supplied by the representation \cite{cohen_steerable_2016,weiler_3d_2018}.
-In practice, a change-of base matrix can be built from solutions $\b{S}^{(\ell)}$ that satisfy
+As $\oth$ is compact, any finite-dimensional representation of $\oth$ can be decomposed as a direct sum of irreducible representations.
+That is, a change of basis exists such that all elements of the representation assume a block-diagonal form, with each block (an instance of $\hat{\tens{D}}^{(\ell)}(\tens{R})$) operating on an irreducible subspace (a spherical tensor) independently.
+These irreducible subspaces are sometimes called \textit{steerable} vector spaces to reflect the additional structure supplied by the representation \citep{cohen_steerable_2016,weiler_3d_2018}.
+In practice, a change of basis matrix can be built from solutions $\tens{S}^{(\ell)}$ that satisfy

-where $\hat{\b{D}}^{(\ell)}(\b{R})$ is an irreducible representation of order-$\ell$ and $\rho(\b{R})$ is an arbitrary representation, for example $\b{R}\kr\b{R}$ (The superscript on $\b{S}^{(\ell)}$ is added to keep track of the irreducible representation the solution intertwines).
-According to Schur's lemma, a solution to Eq.~\ref{eq:infer-cob} exits if and only if the irreducible representation of order-$\ell$ is contained in $\rho$.
-Furthermore, the dimension of the solution space is equal to the number of copies of the irreducible representation of order-$\ell$ in the decomposition, known as the multiplicity of the irreducible representation.
+where $\hat{\tens{D}}^{(\ell)}(\tens{R})$ is an irreducible representation of order-$\ell$ and $\rho(\tens{R})$ is an arbitrary representation, for example $\tens{R}\kr\tens{R}$ (The superscript on $\tens{S}^{(\ell)}$ is added to keep track of which irreducible representation the solution intertwines).
+According to Schur's lemma, a solution to Eq.~\ref{eq:infer-cob} exists if and only if the irreducible representation of order-$\ell$ is contained in $\rho$.
+Furthermore, the dimension of the solution space is equal to the number of copies of the irreducible representation of order $\ell$ in the decomposition, known as the multiplicity of the irreducible representation.